google/WebFundamentals/src/content/en/fundamentals/web-components/best-practices.md

 always clear how best to implement your own element.

-To help you create the best possible experiences we've put together this checklist which breaks down all the things we think it takes to be a well behaved custom element.
+To help you create the best possible experiences we've put together this checklist.
+It breaks down all the things we think it takes to be a well behaved custom element.

 <style>